horsemanjackyliu/freightordernodejsexercise/Exercise 3 Initial Setup SAP Document Management Service/readme.md

+## Overview

+In this card, we will create service instance and service key for SAP Document Management, Integration option service.
+We will use the service key information to on board repository in Business Application Studio.

 ## Prerequisites:

 - You are the BTP Sub Account Administrator and you are Space Developer, Space Manager in Cloud Foundry dev space.